Aidbox/devbox/README.md

   ```
 - Go to 'Performance test (Aidbox)' Grafana dashboard on http://localhost:3000

-Now you should see performance plots.
+Now you should see performance graphs.

 ### How testing works

 #### On start-up

-Test suite truncates `Patient` and `Encounter` tables then creates set of search parameters indexes in order to reach the best performance
+Test suite truncates `Patient` and `Encounter` tables then creates set of search parameters indexes

 - `Patient.name`
 - `Patient.name.family`